-**Both Perissa and Perivolosย are good options to stay as there are plenty of different accommodation options (from the cheaper ones to the more fancy ones in a boutique hotels with private pools/jacuzzi etc.).
+**Both Perissa and Perivolos are good options to stay as there are plenty of different accommodation options.
+You have from the cheaper ones to the more fancy ones in boutique hotels with private pools/jacuzzi.

-This beach is quite similar to the landscapes of Perissa and Perivolos – it is black sand beach as well and it’s fully equipped with different facilities such as sunbeds, umbrellas, water sports facilities…
+This beach is quite similar to the landscapes of Perissa and Perivolos.
+It is black sand beach as well.
+It has all the equipment with different facilities such as sunbeds, umbrellas and water sports.

 There are plenty of excellent restaurants and bars along the coast where you can enjoy fresh sea-food and a refreshing drinks.